CristianoYL/rest-api-sections/guides/How To Deploy Python App Using uWSGI And Nginx.md

 sudo ln -s /etc/nginx/sites-available/items-rest.conf /etc/nginx/sites-enabled/
 ```

 We need to remove the default file since `nginx` will look at this file by default.
-We want `nginx` to look at our config instead, thus we added a soft link between our config file and the `site-enabled` folder.
+We want `nginx` to look at our config file instead, thus we added a soft link between our config file and the `site-enabled` folder.

 ## Running our app